NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 [Biographical note written by Ellen N. Bouton, based on Vanden Bout's curriculum vitae, Martha P. Haynes' January 2002 NRAO Newsletter article, and contributions from Vanden Bout.]

 Accession history: Papers on the Advisory Committee on Site Selection for the Operations Center of the Very Long Baseline Array were donated to the NRAO Archives in December 2009.
-Material on the MMA and ALMA was donated in February 2010.
+Material on the MMA and ALMA was donated in February 2010, material on the University of Texas Millimeter Wave Observatory in spring 2018, and email files in 2018.

 Access to collection: No restrictions.
 The Archives are open part-time; contact the Archivist for appointment.